son-oz/cartography/docs/root/dev/writing-intel-modules.md

 - Before making tests, read through and follow the setup steps in [the Cartography developer guide](developer-guide.html).

 - Add fake data for testing at `tests/data`.
-We can see the GCP VPC example [here](https://github.com/lyft/cartography/blob/0652c2b6dede589e805156925353bffc72da6c2b/tests/data/gcp/compute.py#L2).
+We can see the AWS EC2 instance example [here](https://github.com/cartography-cncf/cartography/blob/d42253b9223ced996fa9c51dee3a51942e0a08f4/tests/data/aws/ec2/instances.py#L4).

-- Add unit tests to `tests/unit/cartography/intel`.
-See this [example](https://github.com/lyft/cartography/blob/828ed600f2b14adae9d0b78ef82de0acaf24b86a/tests/unit/cartography/intel/gcp/test_compute.py).
-  These tests ensure that `transform*` manipulates the data in expected ways.
+- If needed, add unit tests to `tests/unit/cartography/intel`.
+As seen in this GCP [example](https://github.com/lyft/cartography/blob/828ed600f2b14adae9d0b78ef82de0acaf24b86a/tests/unit/cartography/intel/gcp/test_compute.py), these tests ensure that `transform*` manipulates the data in expected ways.

 - Add integration tests to  `tests/integration/cartography/intel`.
-See this [example](https://github.com/lyft/cartography/blob/828ed600f2b14adae9d0b78ef82de0acaf24b86a/tests/integration/cartography/intel/gcp/test_compute.py).
+See this AWS EC2 instance [example](https://github.com/cartography-cncf/cartography/blob/d42253b9223ced996fa9c51dee3a51942e0a08f4/tests/integration/cartography/intel/aws/ec2/test_ec2_instances.py#L17-L22).
   These tests assume that you have neo4j running at localhost:7687 with no password, and ensure that nodes loaded to the graph match your mock data.